livewire/livewire/docs/wire-model.md

 As you can see, there is no "placeholder" attribute for a select menu like there is for text inputs.
 Instead, you have to add a `disabled` option element as the first option in the list.

-### Dependant select dropdowns
+### Dependent select dropdowns

-Sometimes you may want one select menu to be dependant on another.
+Sometimes you may want one select menu to be dependent on another.
 For example, a list of cities that changes based on which state is selected.

 For the most part, this works as you'd expect, however there is one important gotcha: You must add a `wire:key` to the changing select so that Livewire properly refreshes it's value when the options change.